-Online institute with additional services including: certificates of completion, university credit, live online instruction, virtual technical assistance and coaching, onsite courses, onsite technical assistance and coaching.
+- Online institute: certificates of completion, university credit, live online instruction, virtual technical assistance and coaching.

 The Results Learning Center is an online institute with on-demand learning tools for educators and mental health clinicians.
-These tools are organized in Focus Areas.
-Each Focus Area includes Lessons with short and engaging Instructional Videos, paired with Participant Guides to direct the reflection and planning process.
+These tools are organized in courses.
+Each course includes lessons with short and engaging instructional videos, paired with participant guides to direct the reflection and planning process.
 The content provided in the Results Learning Center is evidence-based and grounded in implementation science with the goal of not just learning, but taking action.
 After all, it’s TIME FOR RESULTS!

-Virtual Learning Series: Interconnected System’s Framework (ISF): Connecting the Dots of School Mental Health
+Virtual Learning Series: Interconnected System’s Framework: Connecting the Dots of School Mental Health

 Idaho Department of Health and Welfare – Sexual Violence Prevention Program

-Office of Innovation and Improvement, Department of Education - Supporting Effective Educator Development (SEED) Grant: Equity Leadership in High Need Schools: Building High Quality Effective Instructional Leaders to Improve Student Outcomes
+Office of Innovation and Improvement, Dept. of Ed - Supporting Effective Educator Development (SEED) Grant: Equity Leadership in High Need Schools, Building High Quality Effective Instruc-tional Leaders to Improve Student Outcomes

 The University of Kansas SWIFT Education Center is partnering with three high need school districts to implement an Equity Leadership Professional Leadership Series based on a promising practice.
 The learning series focuses on developing and enhancing the skills of district administrative leaders and school principals while also laying the foundation for installing a multi-tiered system of support to improve student outcomes in each of their respective schools.
 The goal is to develop these new Equity Leaders, who will transform their school cultures and improve student outcomes; to create district capacity to sustain and develop future Equity Leaders; and to develop, expand and evaluate this professional learning model for national dissemination.